RillaHai/Dependency-Parser/README.md

 # README
-A shift reduce dependecy parser to predict projetive tree.
+A shift reduce dependecy parser to predict non-projetive tree.